 \subsection{Some questions}

-We pose the following questions. \begin{question} Find a finite graph $G$ such that the $\mathrm{Cycl}_4 (0)$-property does not imply the $G(0)$-property. \end{question} \begin{question} Find a quadratic metric inequality that holds true on every $\mathrm{CAT}(0)$ space, but its validity does not follow from that of the $\boxtimes$-inequalities. \end{question} \begin{question} Find a characterization of those graphs $G$ such that every metric space satisfies the $G(0)$-property. \end{question}
+We pose the following questions. \begin{question} Find a graph $G$ such that there exists a metric space $X$ such that $X$ satisfies the $\mathrm{Cycl}_4 (0)$ condition, but $X$ does not satisfy the $G(0)$ condition. \end{question} \begin{question} Find a quadratic metric inequality $\mathcal{I}$ that satisfies the following two conditions$:$ \begin{enumerate} \item[$\mathrm{(i)}$] Every $\mathrm{CAT}(0)$ space satisfies $\mathcal{I}$. \item[$\mathrm{(ii)}$] There is a metric space that satisfies the $\boxtimes$-inequalities but that does not satisfy $\mathcal{I}$. \end{enumerate} \end{question} \begin{question} Find a characterization of those graphs $G$ such that every metric space satisfies the $G(0)$ condition. \end{question}